Subbuteo Tribute Website.

 Soccer 3-D also have a range of accessories which nearly match the teams for sheer choice of finish.
 You can have fences, referees and balls in just about any colour you fancy.
 In addition, the new Soccer 3D version of the Astropitch has been very well received by the table soccer community.

-There don't seem to be many outlets for Soccer 3D in the UK.
-Try http://www.subbuteotablesoccer.com/ for a selection of teams suited for UK customers.
+There don't seem to be many outlets for Soccer 3D in the UK, but Astrobase are happy to send orders overseas.

-Total Soccer arrived in 2009, and is made in China by a Spanish company, Netcam.
-It was initially designed for the Spanish market, but the range has since expanded to other key table soccer playing nations - Italy, Greece, and England.
+Total Soccer arrived in 2009, and was made in China by a Spanish company, Netcam.
+It was initially designed for the Spanish market, but later expanded to other key table soccer playing nations - Italy, Greece, and England.

 [ Main Page ]